Jun. 28, 2021

 In my personal opinion, kumquat marmalade is the best of all marmalades.
 Delicious perfume, aroma, and flavour, with a slight bitter / tart edge, and a beautiful bright colour!

-{Disclaimer: this post has been sponsored by Rancho Vignola.}
+This post has been sponsored by Rancho Vignola.

 Many, many years ago, when I was first learning to make jam and preserves, I saw a basket of kumquats in the produce market near where I lived.
 Always willing to try a new food, I bought the crazy little fruits; later that day I made marmalade with them.